sebranchett/ec2-instance-python/README.md

 * Own VPC with public subnet (following AWS Defaults for new accounts)
 * Based on latest Amazon Linux 2
-* System Manager replaces SSH (Remote session available trough the AWS Console or the AWS CLI.)
+* System Manager replaces SSH (Remote session available through the AWS Console or the AWS CLI.)
 * Userdata executed from script in S3 (`configure.sh`).

 ## Setting up the environment